coreos/fedora-coreos-tracker/.github/ISSUE_TEMPLATE/rebase.md

 ## Ship rebased `testing`

 - [ ] Ship `testing`
-- [ ] Set a new update barrier for N-2 on `testing`.
-In the barrier entry set a link to [the docs](https://docs.fedoraproject.org/en-US/fedora-coreos/update-barrier-signing-keys/).

 ## Ship rebased `stable`

 - [ ] Ship `stable`
-- [ ] Set a new update barrier for N-2 on `stable`.
-In the barrier entry set a link to [the docs](https://docs.fedoraproject.org/en-US/fedora-coreos/update-barrier-signing-keys/).

 ## Miscellaneous container updates